wa0x6e/Fresque/README.md

 * **stop**

-To shutdown all resque workers.
-Will wait for all jobs to finish, then shutdown all workers.
+To shutdown worker.
+Will wait for all jobs to finish, then shutdown the worker.
+If more than one worker is running, you'll have to choose the worker to stop from a worker menu.

 > `-f` or `--force` : Force shutdown, without waiting for the jobs to finish.
 All jobs will fail.
+> `-w` or `--all` : Stop all workers, skipping the worker menu.

 * **restart**

-To restart all the workers, with their previous settings.
+To restart all the workers, keeping their settings.

 * **load**

-To start a batch of pre-defined queues (set in your configuration file).
+To start a batch of pre-defined workers (set in your configuration file).
 See fresque.ini for more informations.

 * **stats**